 Sherry is a fortified wine with a long history from Southern Spain.
-It's a high-alcohol wine made using the historic solera system and is produced in a variety of styles, from dry to sweet, light to intense.
+It's a high-alcohol wine made using the historic solera system (a barrel aging and blending system) and is produced in a variety of styles, from dry to sweet and light to intense.
 Most sherry exhibits nutty, dried fruit, and saline flavors.
 Often stereotyped as a cooking wine or a sweet dessert wine, the world of sherry is far more nuanced and varied, and many bottles pair extremely well with food.

 - Regions: Andalucía